elastic/harp/samples/onboarding/3-secret-bundle/3-template.md

 > Protobuf definition - [InfrastructureNS](https://github.com/elastic/harp/blob/main/api/proto/harp/bundle/v1/template.proto#L83)

-An `infrastructure` is a consitent set of resource provided by an infrastructure provider (IaaS).
+An `infrastructure` is a consistent set of resource provided by an infrastructure provider (IaaS).

 `Infrastructure secrets` are sensitive secrets attached to these resources.